Edb83/self-isolution/TESTING.md

 - If user has been logged out and tries to delete an activity (or tries to open url with brute force using /delete_activity/activity_id) they are redirected to Log In page with Toast alert.
 - If user is logged in and tries to delete another user's activity by brute force, they are redirected to View Activity page with Toast message alerting "This Activity belongs to someone else!"
 - The admin can delete any activity.
-- Button targets the correct activity.
+- The button targets the correct activity for deletion, and the activity name appears in the modal.
 - Removes the activity from the activities collection.
 - Removes the activity's ObjectId from the associated category's activity_list.